-On the basis of the distance from Earth, the types of orbits are classified into low earth orbit, medium earth orbit, the geostationary orbit, and high earth orbit.
+Based on the distance from Earth, the types of orbits are classified into low earth orbit, medium earth orbit, the geostationary orbit, and high earth orbit.
 Each of these orbits serves specific applications concerning coverage area, cost, and purpose.
 We will take a look at all of the orbits mentioned above and understand the purpose they serve due to their unique vantage points.

 A lot of reference materials and even our own featured image for this post show LEO, MEO orbits to be circular.
 That can be a bit misleading because all of these orbits, except geostationary, can be elliptical too.
 But in their defense, it is easier to represent diagrammatically and avoids clutter.
 The prime objective is to show the variation in altitude.

-An elliptical orbit is particularly useful when service providers wish to relay their services over a particular region for a longer period.
+An elliptical orbit is particularly useful when service providers wish to relay their services over a particular region for a more extended period.
 From Kepler’s second law, the elliptical orbit would mean that the satellite spends a longer time at its apogee (furthest point from Earth) in contrast to its perigee.
 So for example, if some satellite owners have a large user group in Russia, they would make sure that the apogee of their satellite’s orbit is somewhere over Russia.

 Low Earth Orbit